javierbrea/cypress-fail-fast/README.md

 };
 ```

-Note that this example requires to remove the created file when all of the runs has finished, or tests will always be skipped whenever any run starts again.
-So, the `FAIL_FAST_STRATEGY` environment variable should be set to `parallel` only on CI pipelines where the workspace is cleaned on finish, for example.
+Note that this example requires to remove the created file when all of the runs have finished, or tests will always be skipped whenever any run starts again.
+So, the `FAIL_FAST_STRATEGY` environment variable should be set to `parallel` only in CI pipelines where the workspace is cleaned on finish, for example.

 ## Usage with TypeScript